chibicode/react-functional-css-protips/README.md

 ```

 You can use string interpolation, but we can do better.
 Here's an idea: **you can make `cn` function to support CSS modules.**

-**Remember:** you'd only want to write new CSS if it doesn't make sense to use functional styles (e.g. If some component *must* have a height of 178px and be absolutely positioned from the bottom at 12px).

 ---